castrolem/personal-site/src/content/posts/notes-1.md

 publishedAt: 2025-12-16
 tags:
   - "notes"
+preview: |
+  I have been known for doing lots of deep dives and research before I buy anything among my friends, so I decided to share those thoughts and ideas with everyone.
+I'd like to make this a monthly thing, only when I have something interesting to share.
+Some months you will hear nothing, and that is the point.

+  Here's the good stuff: things you might not know existed, and might be interested in.
+Here are a few that I'm loving and using right now, plus my conclusions after I inevitably obsessed over the details.

+  I finally stopped doing the "level + pencil + patience" routine and bought two tools that have saved me an unreasonable amount of time:
 draft: false
 ---
 I have been known for doing lots of deep dives and research before I buy anything among my friends, so I decided to share those thoughts and ideas with everyone.
 I'd like to make this a monthly thing, only when I have something interesting to share.
 Some months you will hear nothing, and that is the point.